Information for Shelters and Long-term Care Homes

 - Directive #1 for Health Care Providers and Health Care Entities, March 30, 2020.

-These directives provide detailed information on the following:
+These directives and policies provide detailed information on the following:

 - Active screening